libktx/ktx/scene2d/README.md

 val myTable = scene2d.table {
   label("Not a real parent.") {
     label("Invalid.") // !!!
-Does not compile: outside of `table` scope.
+Does not compile: outside the `table` scope.
   }
 }
 ```